JevgeniF/Automated-Testing/course_project/README.md

     - ```average pressure``` - atmosphere pressure average per day

 ## Short Technical Preview
-The project build with _Apache Maven Framework_ with _Java 16_ prerequisites.
+The project build with _Apache Maven Framework v 3.8.3_ and requires _Java 16_ to run.
 _Logback_ logger implemented for logging info, errors and warnings.
 Testing consists of mock-integration, integration and functionality tests.
 All tests divided into groups and can be run individually with _surefire_ plugin.
 _Maven assembly_ plugin responds for jar with dependencies assembly.
 > Project was coded on Unix(MacOs).
-Code and assembled program tested on Windows 11 and Mac OS 12.1
+Code and assembled program tested for compatibility on Windows 11, Mac OS 12.1 and Ubuntu 20.04.3 LTS using (Windows Subsystem for Linux)

 # How to Build and Run Application
 _Prerequisites.
 The client must have Maven installed._